Weathertightness and durability design for school buildings

 If you are submitting this information via a Dropbox link or something similar, please make sure it only contains the above requested information.

 - The Facility Compliance Contractor will assess the plans and report back to the Project Manager/Designer

 - Any areas of concern will be listed and highlighted on the drawings.
 If any major concerns are identified, the appropriate Infrastructure Manager will be notified.
 Solutions to the concerns raised will need to be worked out between the Designer, Project Manager and overseen by the School's Property Advisor & Infrastructure Manager.

 Amend highlighted concerns

-2. Capital Works projects (and complex and significant 5YA projects)
+2. Capital Works projects (and complex and significant 5YA projects over $3m)